yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 ---
 title: "Go GraphQL Beginners Tutorial"
 date: 2018-12-27T18:46:19Z
-desc: In this tutorial, we are going to be looking at how you can work with GraphQL in your Go programs.
+desc: In this tutorial, we are going to be looking at how you can work with GraphQL in our Go programs.
 author: Elliot Forbes
 twitter: https://twitter.com/elliot_f
 series: golang